skip navigation

 SUBJECT MODIFIER

-A when, while or upon modifying clause placed after the main clause is still understood as a modifying the subject noun.
+A when, while or upon modifying phrase placed after the main clause is still understood as modifying the subject noun.

 Jack greets his dog